 Some matzah balls are so light and fluffy they are known as floaters.
 Others are so dense and heavy, they are clunkers.
 I call these Just-Right because they are somewhere right in the middle.
 They have their own identity when cut into but are infused with just enough moisture and brothy flavor to keep them from being heavy.

 If you don't think that yours are just right, then perhaps you'll give mine a try.
-Whether you decide to make yours or theses, I hope your erev Rosh Hashanah dinner is the beginning of a blessed and delicious year ahead.
+Whichever you decide to make, I hope your erev Rosh Hashanah or Yom Kippur dinner is the beginning of a blessed and delicious year ahead.

 Just-Right Matzah Balls